 For example, one-season sleeping bags are designed for the hot conditions of summer and have a higher temperature rating, while four-season sleeping bags are heavily insulated and have a far lower temperature rating.
 Although four-season sleeping bags can be used all year round, they are primarily used in winter due to the high levels of insulation inside them and lack of ventilation compared to a one-season bag.
 They also usually feature a removable sleeping bag liner for use in cold conditions.

-Often used by those who are camping in more temperate climates, rectangular sleeping bags are the most comfortable form of sleeping bag as they allow the most room to move around.
+Rectangular sleeping bags are often used by those who are camping in more temperate climates.
+They are seen as the most comfortable form of sleeping bag as they allow the most room to move around.
 These are great for sleepovers, camping or as additional bedding at home.

 Sleeping bags can be stuffed with a number of different materials to provide insulation.
 The two most common types of sleeping bag insulation are goose down and synthetic fill.